No. 216 Squadron RAF: Lockheed TriStar (1984–2014)

-Unmanned 'loyal wingmen' (2020–present)
+Drones and StormShroud (2020 onwards)

-On 17 July 2019, at the Air & Space Power Conference, the RAF announced that No. 216 Squadron would reform to become an experimental unit that will test future drone swarm technology.
+On 17 July 2019, at the Air & Space Power Conference, the RAF announced that No. 216 Squadron would reform to become an experimental unit to test future drone swarm technology.
 No. 216 Squadron formally stood up on 1 April 2020 at RAF Waddington, Lincolnshire.
-In March 2024, James Cartlidge, the minister for defence procurement, informed Parliament that notwithstanding its formation in 2020, 216 Squadron had “completed [no] tests or trials [of any drones] ... either in-house or with industry” since being reconstituted.
+In March 2024, James Cartlidge, the minister for defence procurement, informed Parliament that notwithstanding its formation in 2020, 216 Squadron had "completed [no] tests or trials [of any drones] ... either in-house or with industry" since being reconstituted.

-In a large change, Parliamentary Under-Secretary of State for Defence Luke Pollard answered a written parliamentary question stating that the squadron will transition from its current role as the swarming drone trials unit "to become the operational delivery squadron for an Autonomous Collaborative Platforms [ACP] capability in 2025."
-The ACP is also known as the 'loyal wingman' and 216 Squadron will initially be a blend of a test and evaluation and more traditional frontline squadron as the capability transitions from a research and development to an operational footing.
-The role of the drone trials unit will pass to 744 Naval Air Squadron as the Joint Uncrewed Air System Test and Evaluation Squadron.
+In October 2024, Parliamentary Under-Secretary of State for Defence Luke Pollard said in a written parliamentary answer that the squadron will transition from its role as the swarming drone trials unit "to become the operational delivery squadron for an Autonomous Collaborative Platforms [ACP] capability in 2025."
+216 Squadron would initially be a blend of a test and evaluation squadron and a frontline squadron as the aircraft moves from research and development to an operational footing.
+The role of the drone trials unit passed to 744 Naval Air Squadron as the Joint Uncrewed Air System Test and Evaluation Squadron.